rmaicle/latex-templates/guide-doc/3-markdown.md

 ## Footnotes

+### Simple Text Footnotes

 Footnotes are generated using a caret (`^`) followed by an identifier wrapped between square brackets.
 Footnote identifiers could be a number or text but may not contain spaces, tabs, or newlines.
 Text footnote identifiers are converted to a number and is ordered automatically.

-The following markdown shows how to define a footnote reference and its corresponding note.
+The following markdown text shows how to define a footnote reference and its corresponding note.

 ~~~
 At the end of this text is a numbered footnote reference.[^1] Here is a
 footnote reference using text for easier reading and referencing.
 [^longnote]

-[^1]: Here is the note.
+[^1]: Here is the first footnote.
 [^longnote]: Long note with subsequent paragraphs.
 Subsequent paragraphs
              are indented following a blank line to show that they belong
              to the previous footnote.